xtuml/bridgepoint/doc-bridgepoint/notes/5005_range/5005_range_ant.md

 a free-form, unparsed, unvalidated string that is edited in Properties and persisted and propagated in the model data.
 No work would be done on Verifier or model compilers at this time.
-A suggestion for syntax would be to use '..' notation, but it this would not be enforced by the editor.
+A suggestion for syntax would be to use '..' notation, but this would not be enforced by the editor.

 It is a consideration to place this field on `S_UDT` which would imply that built-in types, Structured Data Types and Enumerations cannot